Iran to release crew of two seized Greek tankers - Greek seafarers union | Headlines

 Iran to release crew of two seized Greek tankers - Greek seafarers union

-Iran has agreed to release the crews of two Greek tankers it seized in May in the Gulf in response to the confiscation of oil by the United States from an Iranian-flagged tanker in Greece, the Greek union of commercial ships' seafarers said.
+Iran has agreed to release the crews of two Greek tankers it seized in May in the Gulf, in response to the confiscation of oil by the United States from an Iranian-flagged tanker in Greece, the Greek union of commercial ships' seafarers said.
+The case has strained relations between Athens and Tehran as tensions grow between Iran and the United States.

 - Country: